Learn More About InDesign Classes in Charlotte

 Nonprofits

-The Triangle Region of North Carolina that Charlotte is a part of has over 3,000 nonprofit organizations.
+The Triangle Region of North Carolina, which Charlotte is a part of, has over 3,000 nonprofit organizations.
 The area’s leading nonprofits include religious institutions, charitable foundations, civic and social services organizations, and NGOs.
 Within this industry, InDesign training is a useful tool that helps nonprofits create digital or print marketing materials.
 This app is used to create event posters for walk-a-thons or auctions, as well as to design brochures, newsletters, or direct mail.

 InDesign training has a variety of uses for those who live and work in Charlotte.
 Read on to find out about several popular career paths in which InDesign skills are an asset, as well as the job requirements and salary ranges for each job.